egamr/example-tikrok/readme.md

 `req.session.ks = userKs;`

-And then we are redirected to the ***REALLY*** fun stuff!
+And then we are redirected to the ***REALLY*** fun stuff: the facefilter!

 ## The Face Filter

-We use the open source face filter library https://github.com/jeeliz/jeelizFaceFilter There is nothing stopping you from getting very creative with these filters!
+We will use the open source face filter library https://github.com/jeeliz/jeelizFaceFilter There is nothing stopping you from getting very creative with these filters!
 You could supply your own artwork....the sky is the limit!

-Here is a high level overview of how we are actually creating a video with a face filter
+Here is a high level overview of the video creation work flow:

 ![FaceFilter](/assets/images/tikrok/FaceFilter.png)